Contribution of Flares from Tidal Disruption of Stars to high-redshift AGN

-We explore the contributions of Tidal Disruption Events (TDEs) as potential triggers for Active Galactic Nuclei (AGN).
-Using the latest data available from X-ray and optical observations of high-redshift galaxies, as well as the evolution of their central supermassive black holes, we calculate the extent to which TDEs trigger AGNs as a function of their luminosities.
-We find that at low redshifts ($z < 1$), a few percent of all AGN with bolometric luminosities $L_{\rm Bol} \lesssim 10^{44}$ erg s$^{-1}$ may be attributable to TDE triggers.
-However, this fraction can significantly increase at earlier cosmic times, reaching several tens of percent at $z > 2$, including about 20-50\% of the observed population of Changing Look Quasars (CLQs).
-TDEs may comprise a significant fraction of the Compton-Thick (CT) AGN population at $z > 2$.
-The above findings motivate further calibration from upcoming X-ray missions and spectroscopic surveys targeting TDE-AGN.
+\abstract {We explore the contributions of Tidal Disruption Events (TDEs) {{to the flares}} in Active Galactic Nuclei (AGN) { at high redshifts}.
+Using the latest data available from X-ray and optical observations of high-redshift galaxies, in combination with the evolution of their central supermassive black holes, we calculate the contribution of TDE to AGNs as a function of their luminosities.
+We find that at low redshifts ($z < 1$), a few percent of all AGN with bolometric luminosities $L_{\rm Bol} \lesssim 10^{44}$ erg s$^{-1}$ may be attributable to possible TDEs.
+However, this fraction can significantly increase at earlier cosmic times, including up to several tens of percent of the {population of AGN} at $z \gtrsim 3$.
+TDEs may comprise a significant fraction of the Compton-Thick (CT) AGN population at $z \gtrsim 3$.
+The above findings motivate further calibration with upcoming X-ray missions and spectroscopic surveys targeting TDE-AGN.}